-Fed sticks to its current economic response amid rising coronavirus cases and election uncertainty
+Fed chief says pace of economic recovery is moderating while pandemic threat looms large

 Powell has repeatedly called for more aid from Congress, particularly when it comes to getting direct relief to those in industries most affected by the pandemic, such as restaurants, retail and hospitality.
 Meanwhile, the Fed has come under increased pressure to widen the reach of its own emergency lending programs and to consider new ways it can fill the economy’s lingering gaps.

-Powell has also cautioned that the recovery rests on getting the public health crisis under control, which would give people more confidence to resume their old routines and spending habits.
-Yet, case counts have been escalating.
+Powell has cautioned that the recovery rests on getting the public health crisis under control, which would give people more confidence to resume their old routines and spending habits.

+Case counts have been escalating.
 On Wednesday, the number of new U.S. infections topped 100,000 for the first time in a single day, with cases mounting across the Midwest and Plains states.

 Economists warn that the country is headed for a devastating winter, one that could be exacerbated by political gridlock in the wake of this week’s election.
 Millions of Americans risk having their power and water shut off as unpaid utility bills come due.
 And without more federal action, protections for renters, out-of-work Americans and students borrowers will expire by the end of the year.